-4.3.10 Institutional Safety Committee
+4.3.12 Institutional Safety Committee

-The Institutional Safety Committee oversees all institutional environmental and health safety issues.
-It oversees regulatory compliance with various agencies (EPA, OSHA, USDA, NRC, ATF, NIH, etc.).
-Membership is comprised of a full time safety officer (staff), basic and clinical science researchers, clinicians, institutional administrators and community advocates.
-Independent of APC on decision making, but makes an annual report to the APC.
-The recommendation of MSM faculty members is the responsibility of Committee on Committees.
+The Institutional Safety Committee will oversee all institutional environmental and health safety issues.
+It will oversee regulatory compliance with various agencies (EPA, OSHA, USDA, NRC, ATF, NIH, etc.).
+Membership will be comprised of a full time safety officer (staff), basic and clinical science researchers, clinicians, institutional administrators and community advocates.
+This committee will make decisions independent of APC, but will submit annual reports to the APC.
+The recommendation of MSM faculty members will remain the responsibility of Committee on Committees.

-The full time staff of the Environmental and Infection Control Committee, Institutional Safety Committee and Radiation Safety Committee serves as adhoc members.
-Due to its regulatory activities, this committee is exempt from the rule limiting committee membership to two consecutive three-year terms.
+The full time staff of the Environmental and Infection Control Committee, Institutional Safety Committee and Radiation Safety Committee will serves as ad hoc members.
+Due to its regulatory activities, this committee shall be exempt from the rule limiting committee membership to two consecutive three-year terms.

-Environmental and Infection Control Committee
+4.3.12.1 Environmental and Infection Control Committee

-This committee serves as a liaison between various departments, organizations and groups, both inside and outside of MSM, to provide education, information and guidelines on communicable infectious diseases that are of public health concern.
-The committee is composed of clinical and basic science faculty, other teaching and non-teaching employees, as well as student representatives from the medical, graduate and residency programs.
+This committee shall serve as a liaison between various departments, organizations and groups, both inside and outside of MSM, to provide education, information and guidelines on communicable infectious diseases that are of public health concern.
+The committee shall be composed of clinical and basic science faculty, other teaching and non-teaching employees, as well as student representatives from the medical, graduate and residency programs.